~/git/blog

 Understanding the defaults

-The default ARC size is 50% of all your RAM, which may be reasonable for storage servers but is often not optimal for your laptop or desktop workstation.
-This aggressive default can lead to issues, especially if you run memory-intensive applications like web browsers, development tools, or virtual machines.
+This aggressive default may be reasonable for storage servers but is often not optimal for your laptop or desktop workstation.
+It can lead to issues, especially if you run memory-intensive applications like web browsers, development tools, or virtual machines.

 Important warning about swap: If you do not have swap configured, your kernel will happily OOM kill your applications when the ARC cache is not reclaimed quickly enough.
 While the ARC is supposed to be reclaimable, under memory pressure the kernel may kill processes before ZFS has a chance to shrink the ARC.
 Having swap configured provides a safety buffer to prevent this.